kristijan1996/simple-speech-recognition-in-keras/README.md

           <img width=300 src="/images/mfcc.png">
 </p>

-To be able to experiment with CNN architecture without too much hassle, in _preprocessing.py_ a subsystem is implemented which crawls all of folders inside _data_ folder (which is empty here, but when working, folders from Kaggle should be places inside), and for each _.wav_ file conducts Mel transform.
+To be able to experiment with CNN architecture without too much hassle, in _preprocessing.py_ a subsystem is implemented which crawls all of folders inside _data_ folder (which is nonexistent here, but when working, folders from Kaggle should be places inside), and for each _.wav_ file conducts Mel transform.
 Each obtained matrix is then stacked into numpy array which is afterwards saved in _npy\_files_ folder, and directly used by Jupyter notebook.

 # Performance
 On the following graph, model accuracy on test set is shown, where it has reached 96% accuracy.